Quality: 100 % pure and natural, virgin, cold pressed without any chemical treatment, cosmetic quality.

 Touch: Thick greasy oil, needs to be massaged onto skin.

 For chemical data and fatty acid composition refer to pictures.

-It can be used on for arthritis and rheumatism as a massage oil, it has pain-relieving properties.
+Andiroba may help on the treatment of a wide range of skin problems like acne, dermatitis, eczema and psoriasis and can be used for arthritis and rheumatism as a massage oil, it has pain-relieving properties.

 Andiroba also has strong insect repellent properties, being popularly used in the confection of candles by the people in the forest (and believe me, they do have a LOT of bugs).